 Leonie Griffin - Edinburgh, Lothians and Borders

-Leonie Griffin has been delivering financial education sessions for the Stewart Ivory Project to schools all over Central Scotland since 2007.
-She is mainly responsible for the Borders Region but also delivers to many schools in Edinburgh and East and West Lothian.
+Leonie has been delivering financial education sessions for us to schools all over Central Scotland since 2007.
+She is mainly responsible for the Borders Region but also delivers to many schools in Edinburgh and the Lothians.
 Leonie was educated at Edinburgh University where she gained a B.Sc.
 (Hons) in Agriculture.
 After university, she worked in the Agrochemical Department of the Business Consultancy Unit at County Natwest Woodmac and then in Agricultural Services at Head Office, TSB Scotland plc.
 Following this, she was appointed as a Lecturer in the Rural Business Management Department at SAC Edinburgh.
 Leonie is married with two teenage children.
 Her outside interests include skiing, cycling and art.

 Elizabeth Jamieson, Clackmannanshire, Falkirk, Fife, North Lanarkshire and Perth & Kinross

-Elizabeth has worked with the Stewart Ivory Foundation since 2004.
+Elizabeth has worked with us since 2004.
 As she is based in Dunfermline she is able to deliver Financial Education in many council areas and enjoys the differing audiences therein.

 Educated in Dunfermline, Elizabeth joined the Royal Bank of Scotland from school and spent 13 years with the organisation in a number of roles starting in branch banking to latterly providing business input for development, and then operational support of a banking application for SME and corporate customers.
 She took voluntary redundancy after the birth of her second daughter and returned to study, gaining a B.A. in Business Management with Accounting from Edinburgh Napier University.

-At the outset of Elizabeth’s involvement with Stewart Ivory, she undertook a six month voluntary placement with the Citizens Advice Bureau in order to gain an understanding and insight into the impact of debt on people’s lives.
+At the outset of Elizabeth’s involvement with us, she undertook a six month voluntary placement with the Citizens Advice Bureau in order to gain an understanding and insight into the impact of debt on people’s lives.

 Louise Longhurst - mainly the Central Belt

-Louise has worked with the Stewart Ivory Project since its inception in 2003.
+Louise has worked with us since our inception in 2003.
 Louise has been responsible for delivering Financial Education to senior pupils in schools throughout the central belt of Scotland including the Council areas of Stirling, Falkirk, East Dunbartonshire, North Lanarkshire and the City of Glasgow.
 Previously Louise has worked in the area of Training and Development in both the Public and Private sectors.
-Louise is married with two daughters; one is “off the payroll” having graduated and begun a career as a Geologist, the other is in her final year of an Engineering Masters.
-Louise is actively involved in Scottish Orienteering and is the Secretary of her Club.
+Louise is married with two daughters.
+She enjoys the outdoors and is a keen runner, road biker and orienteer.

 Ewan McFarlane - Highlands